What we fund

 - RE or SMSC programmes delivered by external groups visiting schools

-Please note that these four categories are outside the Culham St Gabriel’s grants strategy and will not be considered.
+Please note that these five categories are outside the Culham St Gabriel’s grants strategy and will not be considered.

 OUR GRANT PRIORITIES